Open-EO/openeo-r-backend/README.md

 ```

 ## Docker installation
 As an alternatively to the installation on the local machine, you can run the R backend on a docker machine.
 We provided an docker-compose file to take care of most of the business.
 Make sure you are able to run `docker-compose` on the targeted machine and run the following lines to set up the base server and the actual r backend.
+It is important that you build the baseserver before the openeo-rserver, because it will contain the basic server configuration for the application server (openeo-rserver).

 ```
 docker-compose build openeo-baseserver